Inheritance of Interfaces From Each Other in OOP in PHP

 ?>

-Make an interface iUser
+Make an interface iUser with methods

-Make an interface iEmployee
+Make an interface iEmployee, inheriting

-from the interface iUser
+from the interface iUser and adding

-methods getSalary
+methods getSalary and

-to it.
+setSalary to it.

-Make a class Employee
+Make a class Employee, implementing

-the interface iEmployee
+the interface iEmployee.